 Check out all of the Junior Ranger Programs you can do from home.

-1/3-mile loop trail
+1/3-mile loop trail to the Pueblo

-The 1/3 mile trail leads you to and through the 110 room pueblo along with giving you amazing views of the Verde River and the Tavasci Marsh.
+The 1/3 mile trail leads you to and through the 110 room hilltop pueblo along with giving you amazing views of the Verde River and the Tavasci Marsh.